Extension Logo

 Susie West, Extension health and nutrition educator

-With rising grocery prices, grocery shortages and inflation, how can families use flexibility to their advantage this holiday season?
+With rising grocery prices, how can families use flexibility to their advantage this holiday season?

 It can be a really great opportunity to reassess traditions and reconsider what food items we make each year but don’t get eaten or those we just don’t enjoy!